maybebyte/anthesis/freebsd-entertainment-center.md

 1. [Obtain an installation image for amd64](https://www.freebsd.org/where/).

 1. Verify the image's checksum and GPG signature.
+Without this, there is no assurance that the installation image is from the source it claims to be and that it hasn't been tampered with.

 1. Flash the image to a USB drive.